Our team

 Hannah Underwood - Volunteer Coordinator

-Hannah joined Asylum Welcome in July 2020, after completing an MA in Migration and Diaspora Studies at SOAS University.
-Alongside her studies, she started working for another charity called Wycombe Refugee Partnership, where her role also involves supporting and coordinating volunteers.
+I joined Asylum Welcome in July 2020, after completing an MA in Migration and Diaspora Studies at SOAS University.
+Alongside my studies, I started working for another charity called Wycombe Refugee Partnership, where my role also involves supporting and coordinating volunteers.

-Previously, after graduating from the University of St Andrews (MA Social Anthropology and Comparative Literature), Hannah worked teaching English as a foreign language in Argentina, Uruguay and Spain.
-Since, she has used this skill as a volunteer, teaching refugees in the UK and abroad.
-Committed to empowering people who seek asylum, and enthusiastic about working with volunteers, Hannah is delighted to be part of the team at Asylum Welcome!
+Previously, after graduating from the University of St Andrews (MA Social Anthropology and Comparative Literature), I worked teaching English as a foreign language in Argentina, Uruguay and Spain.
+Since, I have used this skill as a volunteer, teaching refugees in the UK and abroad.
+Committed to empowering people who seek asylum, and enthusiastic about working with volunteers, I am delighted to be part of the team at Asylum Welcome!

 Simon Dawson